 You've bravely fought your battle with cancer and want to give back, but can you donate blood as a cancer survivor?
-Ultimately, this will depend on the type of cancer you've had, the treatment you've gone through, and what organization you plan to donate with.
+Ultimately, this will depend on the type of cancer you've had, the treatment you've gone through, and what organization you plan to donate to.
 Read on to learn more about blood donations after cancer treatment as well as alternatives to blood donations, such as platelets and tissue donation.

 Blood Donation After Cancer Treatment

-Every cancer survivor's ability to donate blood will primarily be on a case by case basis.
+Every cancer survivor's ability to donate blood will primarily be on a case-by-case basis.
 Eligibility is ultimately determined by the type of cancer you had and the treatment you received.
 There are some types of cancer that automatically make you ineligible for blood donations.
 If you've had the following types of cancer, you are unfortunately unable to donate your blood.

 Other cancers of the blood